nm19000/AccuracyBounds/README.md

 - metrics_opensrtest checks the consistency of the predictions with the results shown by [opensr-test](https://github.com/ESAOpenSR/opensr-test)

-- compute_LB_dists computes distances for the loss and the Kernelsize terms and stores them.
+- compute_LB_dists computes distances for the loss and the kernel size terms and stores them.

 - get_LB_loss_points displays the half Kernesize lower bound and the Loss terms.